-It is worth noting that the vast majority of the catchments with optimal slopes and aspect slope and aspect resolutions above ten meters are small catchments concentrated on the northwestern edge of SCI (see Supplemental Figure 21).
+It is worth noting that the vast majority of the catchments with optimal slope and aspect resolutions above ten meters are small catchments concentrated on the northwestern edge of SCI (see Supplemental Figure 21).
 These catchments have two unique topographic features which contribute to the high optimal grid sizes.
 (1) They have two distinct slope regimes: one steep hill of nearly constant slope, followed by one flatter residual marine terrace with a different constant slope.
-(2) The

-- 5 catchments drain into steep, deeply incised, cliffs.
-Interestingly, neither removing the steep cliffs (which have high elevation uncertainty), nor aggregating several small catchments into one larger analysis unit (to improve the statistical reliability of the median QR) result in smaller optimal grid spacingshigher optimal grid resolutions.
-We posit that the high optimal grid spacings low optimal grid resolutions are a product of the unique two-stage topography in this region.
-However, an in-depth analysis of the specific factors which drive the optimal terrain resolution in each individual zone is outside of the scope of this manuscript. - 10 In applying this method of deriving optimal grid spacingsresolution, it is important to take into account the possibility of large differences in the optimal grid spacing resolution over relatively small spatial scales.
+(2) The catchments drain into steep, deeply incised, cliffs.
+Interestingly, neither removing the steep cliffs (which have high elevation uncertainty), nor aggregating several small catchments into one larger analysis unit (to improve the statistical reliability of the median QR) result in higher optimal grid resolutions.
+We posit that the low optimal grid resolutions are a product of the unique two-stage topography in this region.
+However, an in-depth analysis of the specific factors which drive the optimal terrain resolution in each individual zone is outside of the scope of this manuscript.
+In applying this method of deriving optimal grid resolution, it is important to take into account the possibility of large differences in the optimal grid resolution over relatively small spatial scales.